SteffenPL/SeminarParameterEstimation/README.md

-# Pluto notebooks for seminar on parameter estimation
+# Pluto notebook for a seminar on parameter estimation

+In the seminar, we will use the following Pluto notebook as a starting point for parameter estimation.

-For the installation, please follow the [Pluto.jl instructions](https://plutojl.org/#install).
+To run the notebook, you can follow these instructions: [Pluto.jl instructions](https://plutojl.org/#install).
+Please try to run the notebook before the seminar or at the beginning, as the first execution takes a while...